 Wikipedia gives an excellent example that demonstrates just how essential punctuation marks can be:

 There are definitive rules that affect how we should use punctuation marks (like parentheses), but there are also stylistic choices that writers can make (and such choices are best made with the assistance of a reputable style guide).

 One of my favorite ways that writers use parentheses is to designate text that represents an aside.
 This gives readers the sense that the writer is leaning in and whispering something special in their ears, an extra tidbit that pertains to the subject matter, often a personal reflection.
-It’s a technique that works well when the author wants to insert jokes regarding the material he or she is writing about.
-But this is a fairly informal way to use parentheses, one that renders a casual, funny, or friendly voice (and as we know, writers need to establish a voice).
+It’s a technique that works well when authors want to insert jokes regarding the material they are writing about.
+But this is a fairly informal way to use parentheses, one that renders a casual, funny, or friendly voice (and as we know, writers need to establish voice).